kidozen/kido-xamarin2/Readme.md

  - ... ot clone the sources and add the project references to your application

 ## TODO
+  - Add support to Passive Auth, Crash and DataVisualization to Windows
   - Documentation
   - Samples